 Productivity Tip #2: Time Block

-PureWow’s Rachel Bowie is a huge fan of time blocking for personal and professional to-dos.
+PureWow’s Rachel Bowie is a huge fan of time blocking (a time management technique) for personal and professional to-dos.
 She finds that blocking off her calendar into these small chunks really helps keep her accountable and productive throughout the day—especially since she’s got an adorable two year old at home!

 “I’m a huge fan of time blocking when it comes to items on my to-do list.
 I actually keep a running Google doc of everything I want to get done in a day that I update every night before bed.
 I break each day out in sections: “before work,” “work,” and “after work,” then I categorize within those areas by separating to-do’s that take a ton of time and those that I can do quickly.
 I occasionally keep paper lists, too—and jot down to-do’s in various notebooks and on post-it’s throughout the day—but the Google doc is the place I funnel everything into since it’s so easy to update in real time (my day pivots a lot).”